 Make sure the oxygen is turned off when it isn’t being used.
-When oxygen is being used, always make sure the nasal prongs or mask are not left on any soft material (for example, blankets, clothes, sofas or cushions) for any amount of time.
+When oxygen is being used, always make sure the nasal prongs or mask is not left on any soft material (for example, blankets, clothes, sofas or cushions) for any amount of time.
 Oxygen may soak into the material and can increase the risk of having a fire.

 Remember to wait 20 minutes after using oxygen before getting close to anything that has a flame.

 Always make sure there is fresh air when using oxygen.
 Try to keep a window or door in the room ajar when the equipment is in use.

 Keeping all equipment clean

 Only use a clean, damp cloth and mild non-scratch cleaning materials to clean the equipment (do not use a scouring pad, wire brush or abrasive cleaning products), and allow it to dry properly before using.

 Lotions, creams, lip balms and skin products contain paraffin or oil; these can react when used with oxygen therapy.